 Monetary donations to the Poor Box located along the right side wall of the entrance of the church contribute to support the St. Vincent de Paul Society.

-A fun way to join in the spirit of giving and to show the poor in our community that we really do care about them.
+Stampede for Need A fun way to join in the spirit of giving and to show the poor in our community that we really do care about them.
 The 5K Run/Walk is organized by St. Mary’s Advocates for Christ Today (ACT) group and all proceeds go directly to the St. Vincent de Paul Society.
-The event is scheduled for Saturday
+The event is scheduled for Saturday February 27, 2016

 First weekend of December (Sat.
 Dec.
 3rd & Sun Dec.
 4th, 2016) from 9 AM to 9 PM in St. Mary’s Activity Center